splorp/tersus-splorp/readme.md

 + Theme now requires WordPress 3.0 or later
 + Form field width and color consistency tweaks
 + Fixed display of `span` elements containing `vevent` summary values
++ Removed vendor prefixes from `border-radius` property
++ Moved theme CSS into style subdirectory
 + Reduced font size for small screens
 + Embiggened theme screenshot to support HiDPI displays
 + Added support for the proliferation of various iOS and Windows 8 iconography
++ Replaced the rather free spirited theme tags with a set of “official” WordPress tags

 ### 0.1.1